paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

      ```
      georgeharrison-cert
      ```
-   - A **"Zone"** is a logical organizational units used for managing digital certificates.
+   - A **"Zone"** is a logical organizational unit used for managing digital certificates.
      The typical form of a Zone is **AppName\IssuingTemplateAlias**.
      You already have a personalized Application from the previous exercise and this was mapped to the **"Default | BUILTIN"** Issuing Template using an Alias named **"Default"**.
      Carefully set this value to match your personal details.